sensu/sensu-perf/README.md

 #### System

-- An Intel 660p 512GB SSD for the root and var partitions

 - An Intel 660p 512GB SSD for the Sensu Backend embedded etcd (wal and data), ext4 (defaults)

-- Disabled TCP syn cookies (net.ipv4.tcp_syncookies = 0)

 ## Testing Process